sourabhdesai/notedrop_backend/README.md

 ###### Response

-- Success Response:
+- Success Response

 	    {
 		    success : true,
 		    message : {
-			    ID : <String of Database ID for newly created User>
+			    ID : (String of Database ID for newly created User) }
 	    }
-	    }

 - Failure Response:

 	    {
 		    success : false,
 		    message : {
-			    "message": <String Message Describing Error Here>,
+			    "message": (String Message Describing Error Here),
-			    "name": <String of the Error Name>,
+			    "name": (String of the Error Name),
-			    "type": <String of the Object Type where the error occurred>, "value": <String of the value the cause the error>, "path": <String of the Path of the error>
+			    "type": (String of the Object Type where the error occurred), "value": (String of the value the cause the error), "path": (String of the Path of the error)
 		    }
 	    }